The Oldest Covered Bridge In New Jersey Has Been Around Since 1872

 Covered bridges have become a thing of the past.
 In most states, you’ll find a handful remaining, but New Jersey has just two: Scarborough Bridge in Cherry Hill (built in 1959) and Green Sergeant’s Covered Bridge near Stockton (built in 1872).
 Green Sergeant’s Covered Bridge has a rich and fascinating history and can be found on the National Register of Historic Places.
 Curious to learn more about the oldest covered bridge in New Jersey?
 Read on!

 Have you ever seen Green Sergeant’s Covered Bridge, the oldest covered bridge in New Jersey?
 Do you enjoy visiting these charming, old-fashioned structures?
-If you do, you’ll definitely want to these 15 amazing bridges in the Garden State!
+If you do, you’ll definitely want to these 15 amazing bridges in New Jersey!

 Oldest covered bridge in New Jersey